devunfox15/CSE251/week02/prepare.md

     # constructor
     def __init__(self, number, message):
         # calling parent class constructor
+        #used to give access to methods and properties of # a parent or sibling class.
         super().__init__()

         # Create or assign any variables that you need